KSUAGVT/iarrc_2020/README.md

 There is a plethora of doccumentation of how to setup an "Ubuntu 18.04 Virtual Machine", and any resource you find should do the trick.

+# The rest of the readme is to be done in the format of ubuntu you chose

 ## Setting up GitHub SSH Key

 It is highly recommended you utilize a GitHub ssh key for interfacing with the repository.
 It prevents you from having to type your username and password any time you wish to make a change, primarily.